 Replacing Amalgam Fillings

 Currently, there is no consensus about the safety of amalgam fillings.
-While it is true that mercury vapor is released from amalgam, the amount of vapor released from fillings is safely below the FDA-accepted 0.4 micrograms per kilogram of body weight.
-The American Dental Association continues to support the use of amalgam fillings.
+While it is true that amalgam filling release mercury vapor, the amount is safely below the FDA-accepted 0.4 micrograms per kilogram of body weight.
+The American Dental Association continues to support the use of amalgam.

-Besides the cosmetic improvement, composite fillings offer several advantages over amalgam fillings, such as the following.
+Besides the cosmetic improvement, composite fillings offer several advantages over amalgam, such as the following.

-• Composite fillings are bonded to the tooth, which reinforces the remaining structure of the tooth and doesn’t leave room for foreign material to wedge itself between the tooth and filling and create cracks.
-This strengthens the weakened tooth.
+• They are bonded to the tooth, which reinforces the remaining structure.
+This also prevents foreign material from wedging between the tooth and filling and creating cracks.

 • Composite fillings have smooth, bonded edges, which leave fewer nooks and crannies for plaque to accumulate and cause further tooth decay.

-• Composite fillings conserve the tooth structure more effectively.
-Less of the original tooth is removed to create space for the filling.
+• They conserve the tooth structure more effectively.
+The dentist removes less of the original tooth to create space for the filling.

-• Composite fillings are easily repaired.
-Chips in the filling can be repaired by adding more composite material.
+• Composite fillings are easy to repair.
+A dentist repairs chips in the filling by adding more composite material.

 • Composite fillings seal and protect the inner layer of the tooth, known as the dentin, from bacteria that causes decay.